 Fab Academy is open to potential students both coming from technical and non-technical backgrounds.

-If you have a Low or Medium proficiency in 2D and 3D modeling, Digital fabrication, Electronics programming and Web design and development, the course should be considered a full-time dedication program.
+If you have a Low or Medium proficiency in 2D and 3D modeling, Digital fabrication, Electronics programming and Web design and development, the course should be considered a full-time dedication program, because you will need more time to get acquainted with the general principles and concepts you will need to internalize for the course.
 It is very important that you understand the implications of the time-commitment needed to successfully complete the program.

-You have to apply to the course by filling the online form and select a Node from the list of active and accepted Fab Labs (nodes).
+To become eligible, you have to register to the course by filling the online form and select a Node from the list of active and accepted Fab Labs (nodes).

 Central Coordination will receive a notification of the application and will re-send the email that contains your profile to the Node you selected.